The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: The combinatorics of simple stretched floor decomposed strata

 \begin{ThmC} Let $\Delta\subset \RR^2$ be an $h$-transverse polygon and $\nabla$ a tropical degree dual to $\Delta$.
 Suppose the non-vertical slopes in $\nabla$ are all primitive and $\nabla$ contains either $(0,1)$ or $(0,-1)$.
 Then any two ssfd strata in $M_{g,\nabla}^\trop$ are sw-equivalent. \end{ThmC}

-The rest of the section is devoted to the proof of Theorem~C. In \S~\ref{subsec:basic moves}, we discuss two modifications of tropical curves: (1) moving an elevator along a floor, and (2) going up/down an elevator.
-Both modifications realize sw-equivalence of the corresponding strata.
-In \S~\ref{subsec:self intersection}, we show that any ssfd stratum is sw-equivalent to an ssfd stratum $\Theta$ containing an ssfd curve without self-intersections.
+The rest of the section is devoted to the proof of Theorem~C. In \S~\ref{subsec:basic moves}, we discuss two modifications of floor decomposed tropical curves: (1) moving an elevator along a floor, and (2) going up/down an elevator.
+Both modifications realize the sw-equivalence of the corresponding strata.
+In \S~\ref{subsec:self intersection}, we show that any ssfd stratum is sw-equivalent to an ssfd stratum $M_{[\Theta]}$ containing an ssfd curve without self-intersections.
 In \S~\ref{subsec:multiplicity sequence}, we introduce the multiplicity sequence for ssfd curves without self-intersections and describe explicitly the minimal multiplicity sequences.
-This is the step where we use the assumption about the existence of a leg-elevator of multiplicity one.
-Finally, in \S~\ref{subsec:proofThmC}, we prove Theorem~C by using the results of \S~\ref{subsec:self intersection} and \S~\ref{subsec:multiplicity sequence}, and showing that any pair of strata containing curves with minimal multiplicity sequences is sw-equivalent.
+This is the step where we use the assumption about the existence of a leg-elevator of multiplicity one (i.e., that $\nabla$ contains either $(0,1)$ or $(0,-1)$).
+Finally, in \S~\ref{subsec:proofThmC}, we prove Theorem~C by using the results of \S~\ref{subsec:self intersection} and \S~\ref{subsec:multiplicity sequence} and showing that any pair of strata containing curves with minimal multiplicity sequences is sw-equivalent.
+We often slightly abuse terminology and switch between edges/legs and their images; for example, we say ``the $x$-coordinate of an elevator $E$'' and write $x(E)$ instead of ``the $x$-coordinate of $h(E)$''.